 - VAT records (if you’re VAT registered)

 - P60s or P45s if you are employed and self employed

-- Mileage claim forms
+- Business mileage claim forms

-Every time you send in a tax return HMRC reserves the right to ask questions about the numbers and request that you show evidence of how you reached that number and check you’ve paid the right amount of tax.
+Every time you send in a tax return, HMRC reserves the right to ask questions about the numbers and request that you show evidence of how you reached that number and check you’ve paid the right amount of tax.

-You must keep all your tax records for your 2018/2019 tax return, which is due by 31 January 2020 until the 31 January 2025 at least.
+For example, you must keep all your tax records for your 2018/2019 tax return, which is due by 31 January 2020 until the 31 January 2025 at least.

 There are no set rules in place telling you how to keep your tax records.
 Fortunately, you no longer need to keep paper copies of your HMRC tax records.
 That means keeping your records digitally is probably the easiest way to hold onto them for the right number of years.
 Of course, you can still choose to keep paper copies; just make sure you print and file all the correct information.

 I’ve written a detailed guide on organising business receipts to help get you set up with a system that you can use year after year.
 But I keep all my tax records in Google Drive, filed by tax year, with sub-folders for bank statements, invoices, supplier invoices etc.

 What Happens if You Lose Tax Records

 If you have misplaced tax and accounting records then try to get copies.
 For example, by calling your supplier or banks and checking through old emails.
 It is a legal requirement to have your tax records so it’s really important and you may have to pay penalties or interest if you cannot support figures on your tax return and it turns out you have not paid enough tax.

 Provisional means you’ll be getting the lost records replaced and will confirm the correct figures later.
 Estimated means you have lost the relevant tax records, are making a best guess and will not be changing the figures.

 How Often Should You Do Your Bookkeeping?

 The key to making your bookkeeping easy is staying on top of it.
 But it can’t take up too much of your precious time.
-After all, being an entrepreneur is much more than just bank statements, receipts and number crunching!
+After all, being a business owner is much more than just bank statements, receipts and number crunching!

-Daily Bookkeeping Tasks
+Weekly Bookkeeping Tasks

 - Invoice your clients for any work completed;